Lyam0udi/la-grandiose/README.md

 ---

 ## Contact
-For any inquiries or suggestions, contact us at `https://lyam0udi.netlify.app/` or open an issue in the repository.
+For any inquiries or suggestions, contact us at [My Portfolio](https://lyam0udi.netlify.app/) or open an issue in the repository.